Derived induction and restriction theory: Introduction

 \Cref{thm:fnil-three} is fundamental to this paper.
 Condition~\eqref{it:fnil-reg} is often easy to check in practice, especially in the presence of \emph{Thom isomorphisms} for representation spheres (see \Cref{sec:oriented} for some examples); these will lead to most of our examples of $\sF$-nilpotence.

-The equivalence between Conditions \eqref{it:fnil-def} and \eqref{it:fnil-ss} has several computational consequences which we will now list.
-The first two results follow from the horizontal vanishing line and a general result of Amitsur-Dress-Tate theory which implies that the elements in positive filtration degree in the hocolim and holim spectral sequences are $|G|$-torsion. \begin{thmA} Let $M$ and $X$ be $G$-spectra.
+The equivalence between Conditions \eqref{it:fnil-def} and \eqref{it:fnil-ss} has several computational consequences which we will now list. \begin{thmA}[See \Cref{thm:gen-gen-artin}] Let $M$ and $X$ be $G$-spectra.
 Suppose that $M$ is $\sF$-nilpotent.
 Then each of the following maps

 becomes an isomorphism after inverting $|G|$. \end{thmA}